 In summary, the words we use and how we ask questions will all have an impact as will our connection mind state when initiating any difficult conversation.
 The more we can understand another person’s emotional appeals, and what is driving their decisions, the better we will be at ensuring that the other person feels heard and understood.
 Which then opens the door to having a productive and meaningful conversation about money.

-To hear more of Sandy’s tips and strategies to talking about money, listen to Sandy’s Wise Money Talks webinar session available on Sophia Wealth Academy’s YouTube page.
-At the end of her presentation, she also offers a series a free assessment and communication tools to further support this process.
+To hear more of Sandy’s tips and strategies for talking about money, listen to Sandy’s Wise Money Talks webinar session available on Sophia Wealth Academy’s YouTube page.
+At the end of her presentation, she also offers a series of free assessment and communication tools to further support this process.
 Sandy also recently presented her communication tips on the internationally acclaimed TedX stage.
 You can listen to her talk on Youtube about The Secret to Romantic Relationships.

 Tracy and Kamal in their podcast, Talking About Money, also explore how social rules and gender language connotations affect our ability to talk about money.
 Take a moment to listen to what they have to say as they discuss “potential rules of engagement” and the steps that lead to more open conversations and collaborative approaches to your financial situations and strategies.